Rupt/c-arithmetic-right-shift/README.md

 # Portable C arithmetic right shift

+### Probably useless: check your implementation.
+This has no guarantees for exotic integer representations.

 The C programming language does not specify the value of  `-5 >> 1`.¹

 Normal implementations choose `-5 >> 1 == -3`, which is `-5/2` rounded towards `-INFINITY`.²